 “This moment is when it all clicked, and we realized what had been happening to Jake over the past few months,” Trisha said.

-After seeing a general pediatric neurologist, Jake’s parents took him to Andrea Gropman, M.D., a pediatric neurologist and Division Chief of Neurodevelopmental Disabilities and Neurogenetics at Children’s National Health System, who quickly ordered a video electroencephalogram (EEG) for Jake as well as a lumbar puncture (spinal tap) and magnetic resonance imaging (MRI).
+After seeing a general pediatric neurologist, Jake’s parents took him to Andrea Gropman, M.D., a pediatric neurologist and Division Chief of Neurodevelopmental Disabilities and Neurogenetics at Children’s National Hospital, who quickly ordered a video electroencephalogram (EEG) for Jake as well as a lumbar puncture (spinal tap) and magnetic resonance imaging (MRI).
 Jake was hospitalized for a few days for these tests.

 “We were terrified.
 We had never been to a children’s hospital and were nervous about all the tests Jake had to go through, wondering if they were really needed,” Trisha said.
 “But now we are so glad we did all the tests and really trusted our care team.
 We wouldn’t have figured out what was wrong with Jake if his doctors didn’t have the foresight to order these tests.”